 OIL PAINTING - Materials List

-A successful painting can be made with two pigments or twenty.
+PAINTS A successful painting can be made with two pigments or twenty.
 I often vary my palette depending on the subject and conditions.
-This list is a good basic set of colors for studio work, but you don't have to have all of them, and you may bring others.
+This list is a good basic set of colors, but you don't have to have all of them, and you may bring others (as may I).

 White (Titanium, Titanium-zinc, or flake)